Today Melissa shares one of the most popular tapas recipes in Spain– a patatas bravas recipe you’ll be sure to make again and again!

 Instructions

-- Remove the potatoes and let them cool in the fridge for a few more minutes.
+- Remove the potatoes from the oil with a skimmer, and let them cool in the fridge for a few minutes.

-- Transfer the potatoes to a plate lined with paper towels to cool, and sprinkle with salt to taste.
+- Use a skimmer to transfer the potatoes to a paper towel-lined plate to cool, and sprinkle with salt to taste.

 Notes